MENU

 • This was part of National Goodwill Week for which president Eisenhower issued a personal message calling attention to the role of Goodwill Industries throughout America in providing employment, training, and rehabilitation services for handicapped and disabled men and women.

-Rebirth of Fashion of Goodwill campaign, September 2012
+2005 Birth of the Fashion of Goodwill

 Goodwill of Greater Washington is an Internal Revenue Code 501(c)(3) nonprofit workforce development organization that has helped tens of thousands of Washington metropolitan area residents get jobs since 1935.